Dig dancing and Brazilian boys? Listen to headliner Tiago Sena as he beats the ...

 Anatomic Factory Outlet

-Manufacturers of premium club, team and sportswear, Anatomic garments and gear are typically found in niche Western Cape sports stores like Adventure Cycles and Weskus Sports.
-While the brand now also produces a range of technical running attire, rugby and soccer apparel, and sun-protective swimwear, their factory outlet in Cape Town’s Paarden Eiland deals exclusively in their original speciality: comfortable, quality cycling clothing.
-This aerodynamic apparel, which includes men’s, ladies’ and children’s cycling shorts, branded shirts, raincoats, windstoppers, protective gear, thermal socks and winter gloves, is all new stock that has simply bypassed retailers’ hands and is sold straight from the factory doors to local biking enthusiasts.
+Manufacturers of premium sportswear, Anatomic generally sells its popular garments and gear through niche Western Cape sports stores like Adventure Cycles.
+While the brand now also produces sun-protective swimwear and a range of rugby and soccer apparel, its factory outlet in Cape Town’s Paarden Eiland deals primarily in its original speciality, comfortable, quality cycling clothing, while also selling a limited selection of technical running attire.
+The aerodynamic apparel, which includes men’s, ladies’ and children’s cycling shorts, branded shirts, raincoats, windstoppers, protective gear, thermal socks and winter gloves, is all new stock that has simply bypassed retailers’ hands and is sold straight from the factory doors to local sports enthusiasts.

 Opening times: Monday – Friday: 9am – 5pm; Saturday: 9am – 1pm

-- Don’t forget that Canterbury, Cape Union Mart, Adidas, Puma, Nike and Reebok can all be found at Access Park in Kenilworth or Access City in Kuilsrivier for all other sportswear requirements.
+- Don’t forget that Cape Union Mart, Adidas, Puma, Nike and Reebok can all be found at Access Park in Kenilworth or Kuilsrivier for all other sportswear requirements.

 Keen on bagging bargains in a more leisurely environment?
 Have a glance at our selection of top markets in Cape Town’s City Bowl.